 All members are bound by the BACP Ethical Framework and a Professional Conduct Procedure.

 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 Areas of counselling I deal with

 Some people find that they want to look at the difficulties that they face in the light of their spiritual beliefs and I am happy to help you explore that part of yourself, if it's significant for you.
 Your sense of spirituality may be very important to you, and having it acknowledged during therapy, therefore, may be equally important.

-I'm available to see you Monday - Thursday 9am - 9pm.
-This means that I can be very flexible and usually able to fit in with your requirements.
+I'm available to see you Tuesday - Thursday 9am - 6pm.
+I hope that I can be fairly flexible and fit in with your requirements.